nils-wisiol/dns-falcon/README.md

 - `falcon.example.`: signed with FALCON

 Both zones contain A and AAAA records pointing to localhost, as well as a TXT record stating the purpose of the zones.
+The zones are also equipped with A, AAAA, and TXT wildcard records.
 You can query the authoritative DNS server directly at `localhost:5301` (tcp/udp).

 The recursor, available at `localhost:5302` (tcp/udp), is now configured with the appropriate trust anchor for